Gutters 101: keep them clean to avoid disaster

 The real question is: what is your comfort level climbing on a ladder to the top of your home?
 Wrestling debris out of the gutters while perched many feet off the ground can be challenging to say the least.
 If this seems daunting, the best choice for completing routine gutter care would be to consult a professional.
 Also, take a trip to your attic every once in a while, especially before winter and during the spring, and examine the rafters.
 Water stains are a clear indicator of a leaking roof.
 Try to take a peek on a sunny day.
 If you can see daylight at any point, call a Trusted Roofing Contractor in Altamonte Springs.
 Even a small hole in your roof is bad news for your home.

 However, some homeowners feel comfortable using and working from a ladder, and will choose the do-it-yourself option.
 If you take on this task, consider these materials and basic steps.
+For businesses, they can use a 3 step ladder with handrails to easily stock shelves.

 - Sturdy ladder